daormar/debasher/doc/design_doc_resident.md

-After each checkpoint is saved, whole segments other than the active one are deleted once the next segment starts at or below the `capture_pos` of the oldest retained checkpoint plus one; that value is read from the oldest retained checkpoint's own file on every round (measured: about a quarter of the cost of writing it, 12 ms for 0.9 MB, 115 ms for 9.3 MB and 1.16 s for 95 MB against 63 ms, 477 ms and 4.9 s), so no state is kept in memory for it.
+After each checkpoint is saved, whole segments other than the active one are deleted once the next segment starts at or below the `capture_pos` of the oldest retained checkpoint plus one; that value is read from the oldest retained checkpoint's own file on every round, which costs about a quarter of writing that checkpoint, so no state is kept in memory for it.
 A checkpoint that cannot be read aborts the prune with an error.
 Pruning runs on the brain thread, under the same lock as an append.

 `INPUT_LOG_MAX_BYTES` (100 MiB by default) is the cap on every segment of a node's log together, kept in memory so that checking it costs nothing.
-It is a safety net, not the normal way old history goes away, which is
-pruning: exceeding it raises in the reader thread, before anything is written, like any other death of a thread, and should never trip in ordinary operation, since it would mean that no epoch has closed in a long time, which the periodic snapshots described in "`FBPProcess` class" are there to prevent.
+It is a safety net, not the normal way old history goes away, which is pruning: exceeding it raises in the reader thread, before anything is written, like any other death of a thread, and should never trip in ordinary operation, since it would mean that no epoch has closed in a long time, which the periodic snapshots described in "`FBPProcess` class" are there to prevent.

 ## `CLOSE` and closed ports

 `CLOSE` means that a writer has finished for good, and only that; a halt sends none (see "Control envelope").
-A reader hands it to the brain thread like any other item, so it is logged, and then keeps reading but drops everything that
-follows: nothing after it is decoded, logged or queued, and the first such line warns, once per port.
-The reader does not end on a `CLOSE`, for two
-reasons: a reader that ended would leave the heartbeat unhealthy for good once its producer finished, and a node whose peer sent `CLOSE`, ended its reader, and was later relaunched would fill that peer's pipe with nobody reading, since the old reader is gone.
+A reader hands it to the brain thread like any other item, so it is logged, and then keeps reading but drops everything that follows: nothing after it is decoded, logged or queued, and the first such line warns, once per port.
+The reader does not end on a `CLOSE`, for two reasons: a reader that ended would leave the heartbeat unhealthy for good once its producer finished, and a node whose peer sent `CLOSE`, ended its reader, and was later relaunched would fill that peer's pipe with nobody reading, since the old reader is gone.
 Dropping instead of ending solves both.
-A control port (see "`FBPProcess` class") is the
-exception: its reader goes on
-delivering what follows a `CLOSE`, and the `CLOSE` is neither recorded nor restored, since its writer, such as the `Supervisor`, may come back.
+A control port (see the Glossary) is the exception: its reader goes on delivering what follows a `CLOSE`, and the `CLOSE` is neither recorded nor restored, since its writer, such as the `Supervisor`, may come back.

 `closed_ports`, sorted, is the checkpoint field that lists the input ports whose `CLOSE` the brain thread had processed at the capture, that is, those